MohammadWasil/Machine-Translation-with-Attention-Mechanism-From-Spanish-to-English-translation/README.md

+# Machine Translation with Attention Mechanism (From Spanish to English translation)
 -------------------------
 Pytroch version : 1.7.1+cu101 <Br/>
 torchtext version: 0.8.0 <Br/>
 spacy version: 3.1.1 <Br/>
 -------------------------

-Model was trained for 20 Epochs and achieved a BLEU score of 25.37 (with model size of roughly 510 mb).
+## Model was trained for 20 Epochs and achieved a BLEU score of 25.37 (with model size of roughly 510 mb).

 Different version of pytorch, torchtext and spacy might cause the program to break.
 -------